 The good news?

 You’re not shelling out that six-figure sum as soon as you come home from the hospital with your newborn, and you may have likely accounted for some of the largest expenses — like moving to a larger home, creating an emergency fund or setting up a college savings plan — already.
-Not to mention recurring expenses like housing (especially if you live in an expensive city).
+Not to mention recurring expenses like housing.
 These larger expenses may be hard to swallow, but they’re easy to anticipate.

 Since you already know you’ve got to splash out plenty of cash for your offspring, here are 6 things you should cut out, guilt free.